 It took me six months to write the first book and when I got to the end of my scribbled pages, I sat there with an enormous pile of papers and wondered what do I do next?
-I still had a long way to go developing the characters, bringing them to life through illustrations and putting the series together from hundreds of muddled up pages, so I decided to work with an indie-publishing company to bring the Bugglepuffs and the Magic Key to life.
+If I want it to be presented in the best possible way, then maybe I should create a finished book.
+I still had a long way to go developing the characters, bringing them to life through illustrations and putting the series together from hundreds of muddled up pages so I decided to work with an indie-publishing company to bring the ‘Bugglepuffs and the Magic Key’ to life.

+What made you decide to indie-publish?
 Did you enjoy the process?

-Writer extraordinary and generally amazing guy, Glenn makes sure that ever day is the best day ever.
+Writer extraordinaire and generally amazing guy, Glenn makes sure that every day is the best day ever.